pinojs/pino/docs/api.md

 The function takes two arguments, the label of the level (e.g. `'info'`) and the numeric value (e.g. `30`).

+ps: The log level cannot be customized when using multiple transports

 ```js
 const formatters = {
   level (label, number) {